geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/usage.rst

    * - FromValue
      - No
      - Sets the beginning of domain enumeration, for paging purposes.
 It's not included in the result
+   * - FromEnd
+     - No
+     - If equals to true specifies that the beginning of domain enumeration, set by the FromValue, should be applied to the end attribute.
+When set to true results will be sorted by end attribute.
    * - Sort
      - No
      - Can be "asc" or "desc", determines if the enumeration is from low to high, or from high to low